 Navigating the Healthcare System for Postpartum Care

-Accessing the right care involves understanding the different types of providers and how to navigate insurance and intake processes.
+Accessing the right care involves understanding provider types and navigating insurance and intake processes.

 What to Expect During a Psychiatric Evaluation